Engel & Völkers

 Right to a written tenancy contract

-Article 4 of Law (26) of 2006 stipulates that any rental agreement occurring in Dubai or the UAE will only be considered official upon the drafting of a tenancy contract - which determines the agreed-upon terms and conditions between landlord and tenant.
+Article 4 of Law (26) of 2006 stipulates that any rental agreement occurring in Dubai or the UAE will only be considered official upon drafting a tenancy contract - which determines the agreed-upon terms and conditions between landlord and tenant.

 Right to register the rental contract

 Article 4 of Law (33) of 2008 states that either the tenant or the landlord must draft, sign, and register a tenancy contract with RERA through Ejari.
-This protects the tenant’s rights and ensures that the landlord doesn’t rent out the unit to someone else.
+This protects the tenant’s rights and ensures the landlord doesn’t rent out the unit to someone else.

 Protection against unfair eviction